Overstaying Your Visa in the UK

 - they apply to the Secretary of State for variation of that leave

-- the application for variation is made before the leave expires
+- when the applicant made their application for variation before the expiry of their previous visa

-- an in-country appeal could be brought (ignoring any possibility of appeal out of time with permission)
+- a person can bring an in-country appeal (ignoring any possibility of appeal out of time with permission)

 - the appeal is pending (within the meaning of section 104 of the Nationality, Asylum and Immigration Act 2002).
 In other words, when the appellant lodged the appeal but the First-Tier Tribunal has not reached its decision yet.

 - the administrative review is pending, in that it has not been determined

-- the applicant has not made a new application for leave to remain has been made
+- the applicant has not made a new application for leave to remain

 A Good Reason Beyond the Applicant’s Control

-According to the Home Office guidance, if, within the 14 day consideration period, the applicant submitted details of circumstances beyond their control that prevented them from seeking leave, these should be considered.
+According to the Home Office guidance, if, within the 14 day consideration period, the applicant submitted details of circumstances beyond their control that prevented them from seeking leave, the UKVI should consider them.